Tuesday, April 03, 2007

 Open Music

-Apple iTunes store, you may come to know that they are practically non-transferable.
+For those of you who buy songs from the Apple iTunes store, you may come to know that they are practically non-transferable.
 Meaning you can't copy these songs over to other ipods or other portable players like your cellphone or another brand of mp3 player.
 The technology that makes sure that you cant is called "DRM" or Digital Rights Management.
 Both Apple and Microsoft have their own way of placing DRM unto the music they sell online.

 This is the only way the record companies have agreed to selling music online at a low price, it protects/assures them that you can only listen to what you paid for and where you can only listen to it, on your ipod only.
+This is one of the reasons why some may still hesitate to purchase legal music over the net and opt for free pirated music from peer to peer networks like limewire or torrents.

 Apple's big honcho Steve Jobs wrote a letter supporting the move to selling "DRM-Free" or "copy protection free" music on their store if it weren't for record labels refusing to try this new concept out.
 Fortunately, one music label namely EMI (who carries the Beatles music) has taken the leap into agreeing to free their songs of DRM protection.
+The conditions "to be" for selling DRM-free music on the iTunes music store would be:

 - You'll pay a 30% premium for them to remove the DRM that you didn't want in the first place